-Monetary policies are those measures taken by or policies made by the RBI for credit creation and money supply in the economy.
+Monetary policies are those measures or policies which are taken by made by the RBI for credit creation and money supply in the economy.
 In the case of excess demand, the RBI controls the credit and the policies concerned with this are known as monetary policies.

 Monetary measures to control Inflation

-- Raising bank rates: The rate on which RBI gives loans to the commercial banks are known as bank rate, and RBI raises it to control the demand-pull Inflation in the economy.
+- Raising Bank Rates: The rate on which RBI gives loans to the commercial banks are known as bank rate.
+RBI raises it to control the demand-pull Inflation in the economy.

 The reserve bank of India increases the rate of CRR and SLR to control Inflation.